inspec/inspec-aws/docs/resources/aws_network_manager_devices.md

 # aws_network_manager_devices

-Use the `aws_network_manager_devices` InSpec audit resource to test properties of a plural resource of AWS Network Manager Device.
+Use the `aws_network_manager_devices` InSpec audit resource to test properties of multiple AWS Network Manager devices.

-The AWS::NetworkManager::Device resource gets information about one or more of your devices in a global network.
+The `AWS::NetworkManager::Device` resource gets information about one or more of your devices in a global network.

 ## Syntax